jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   .. code-block:: python

-    NameError: name 'always_returns' is not defined
+    NameError: name 'always_runs' is not defined

 * I assign the name to :ref:`None`